zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 Note:
 The algorithm simply searches a sequence of less important/noticeable pixels (in image processing terms - pixels with minimal energy) and removes them.
 After that to restore the size it searches for the sequence again and copies it.

- That leads to the distortions (Show examples)
+But That leads to the distortions, It works fine for pictures made at nature, but for others it might be a problem (Show examples)

 ---